gypsydave5/gypsydave5.github.io/_posts/2017-09-13-church-numbers.md

 ## What is a number anyway?

-You will now be inducted into a sacred mystery that will allow you to make and understand geeky jokes on the internet[^1].
+You will now be inducted into a sacred mystery that will allow you to make and understand geeky Lisp jokes on the internet.
 Be brave.

 In a universe with no things - only functions - how would we count?
 Well, we'd have to do it with functions.